-Field & Fork Network has announced the largest single expansion to date of its statewide nutrition incentive program, Double Up Food Bucks NY (DUFBNY), to multiple Northeast stores.
+Field & Fork Network has announced the largest single expansion to date of its statewide nutrition incentive program, Double Up Food Bucks NY (DUFBNY).

-In partnership with Northeast Grocery Inc., the parent company of grocery retailers Market 32, Price Chopper, and Tops Friendly Markets, DUFBNY is now accepted at 48 additional stores across the three chains spanning 34 counties, 16 of which were previously unserved by the program.
+In partnership with Northeast Grocery Inc., the parent company of grocery retailers Market 32, Price Chopper, and Tops Friendly Markets, DUFBNY is now accepted at 48 additional stores across the three chains spanning 34 counties, 16 of which were previously not served by the program.

-Across the 16 newly added counties offering DUFBNY for the first time, about 62,000 households and 107,000 people who use SNAP now have the opportunity to afford twice as many fresh fruits and vegetables.
+The counties offering DUFBNY for the first time include about 62,000 households and 107,000 people who use SNAP.

 “Our partnership with Northeast Grocery is a powerful example of how public-private collaboration can transform statewide policy goals into local solutions that reduce food insecurity and improve nutrition access in rural New York,” said Lisa French, CEO of Field & Fork Network.